Adding .NET Code Coverage to your Azure DevOps pipeline

 Adding code coverage link

-As it turns out, adding code coverage to the pipeline is not as hard as I remembered it to be.
+As it turns out, adding code coverage to the pipeline is not as hard as I reminded it to be.
 To collect the code coverage, add the --collect argument to the test command.
 This argument accepts a data collector, which can be Code Coverage or XPlat Code Coverage.
 Both have the same result, but there are some nuances between their behavior.

 I prefer to use the Code Coverage data collector because I think it's more straightforward.
 Let's take a look at the updated pipeline.